algomo/knowledge-base/docs/docs/widgets/Visitor Authentication/Overview.md

 ## How it works

 You can send us data about your users, and we'll use it to link Algomo visitors to your users.
-Once a visitor is authenticated, you will be able to access their authentication data in Algomo.
+Once a visitor is authenticated, you will be able to access their data in Algomo.

 ### Security